markfinger/unfort/README.md

   particular workers for particular code paths.
 - Debugging workers is a pain.
 If you're going to implement a worker pipeline, make sure that everything goes through an interface which enables you to force execution within the master process.
-This enables you to use a debugger.
+By consolidating execution within the foreground process, it improves your ability to introspect, in particular it enables you to use node's debugger.

 #### Reuse of ASTs

 Webpack's loader pipeline works on a low-level primitive: strings of code.
-This becomes a performance issue when each loader needs to individually parse the code, manipulate the AST and generate more code and source maps.
+This becomes a performance issue when each loader needs to individually parse the code, manipulate the AST and then generate more code and source maps.
 Once each loader has been applied, webpack then parses the code (again) and starts all of its magic.
-While a lot of projects will only use a single loader (typically `babel-loader`), the re-parsing is still a performance issue.
+While a lot of projects will only use a single loader for JS files (typically `babel-loader`), the re-parsing is still a performance issue.

-To get around this, we simply re-use babel's AST that we only parse files once while preserving the ability to introspect dependency identifiers.
-In cases where we're using babel's transforms, we simply apply babel's parser (babylon) directly to generate an AST.
-Consolidating on babel's pipeline ensures that we only need a single code-path to handle dependency analysis.
+To get around this, we simply re-use the AST that babel generates during transformation so that we only need to parse files once, while preserving the ability to introspect dependency identifiers.
+In cases where we are not applying babel's transforms, we simply use babel's parser (babylon) directly to generate an AST.
+Consolidating on babel's pipeline ensures that we only need a single code-path to handle dependency analysis of JS files.

+Looking into the future, hopefully all parsers and tools will converge on the ESTree spec.
+This would enable build tools to simply pass ASTs around.

 #### Persistent caching

 Persistent caching has proven to work quite well.
-It adds a small overhead to initial builds, but **massively** reduces build times for repeated builds.
+It adds a small overhead to initial builds, but **massively** reduces the total time when repeating a build.

-For cache read/writes we use [kv-cache](https://github.com/markfinger/kv-cache) which enables us to store each file's data in separate files.
-This ensures that we can handle rebuilds with only partial data-sets and it removes any overhead associated with reading and discarding stale data.
-A downside is IO overhead that increases with the number of files that are used in the build.
+For cache read and writes unfort defaults to [kv-cache](https://github.com/markfinger/kv-cache) which enables us to store each file's data in separate files.
+The primary advantage of multiple files is that it removes any overhead associated with reading and discarding stale data.
+A downside is that IO overhead increases with the number of files that are used in the build.
+If IO overhead ever becomes too much of an issue, it may be worthwhile investigating a proper DB, such as SQLite, as a replacement store.

-Our pipeline generates cache keys that are composed of the file's path, modified time.
+Our pipeline generates cache keys that are composed of the file's path and modified time.
 For textual files, we also generate a murmur hash of the content so that we can get around OS limitations on file-system accuracy.

-Cache invalidation is generally a pain, but we use [env-hash](https://github.com/markfinger/env-hash) to trivially invalidate cached data whenever key factors in the environment change.
-This enables us to discard any cached data when a new library is installed or changes are made to a build script or environmental files (such as `package.json` or `.babelrc`).
+Cache invalidation can be a pain.
+To get around it we use [env-hash](https://github.com/markfinger/env-hash) to namespace all cached data during the boot process.
+The namespace reflects key factors in the environment and enables us to discard cached data when a new library is installed, when changes are made to a build script, or when environmental files (such as `package.json` or `.babelrc`) are changed.

+#### Immutable data

+Internally, unfort makes heavy use of immutable data structures provided by the `immutable` package.
+These structures provide a number of key benefits:

+ - we can easily determine deep equality, enabling us to drop out of build phases when the graph no longer equals what we started with.
+ - we can orchestrate complicated asynchronous flows with the simple understanding that sub-systems will never be able to mutate our data.

+While I've used immutable data in a couple of different projects, unfort has been at a much larger scale.
+The experience has been extremely positive - there is a bit more boilerplate, but the safety guarantees make it extremely trivial to reason about what something can and can't do.

+If anyone is considering tooling for a build tool, I would **strongly** recommend starting with immutable data and only dropping to low-level JS objects when performance is required.
+The `Record` class in `immutable` is particularly useful, as it allows you to expose named properties so that you can use it as a drop-in replacement for read-only objects.

 --------------------------------------------------------------------------------------------